owncloud-docker/server/README.md

 ### Launch with plain `docker`

-First of all you have to start the required MariaDB and Redis:
+The installation of `docker` is not covered by this instructions, please follow the [official installation instructions](https://docs.docker.com/engine/installation/).
+After the installation of docker you can continue with the required MariaDB and Redis container:

 ```bash
 docker run -d --name redis webhippie/redis:latest